gkw0010/CoPESD/README.md

    cd llava_esd
    bash scripts/v1_5/eval/eval_copesd_13b.sh
    ```
+#### Checkpoints rlease

+We have released the fine-tuned model checkpoints on [huggingface](https://huggingface.co/HanXiao1999/CoPESD).
+You can download them and perform evaluations directly.
 ## Questions

 If you have any questions, feel free to reach out to `gkwang@link.cuhk.edu.hk`.
 Please try to specify the problem with details so we can help you better and quicker!